hlascelles/samudra/pages/about-us.md

 **The connection is inadequate between the global vision and the micro level actions and tools.**
 Samudra will facilitate the development and implementation of a global waste management strategy in full technical detail.
 It will act as a global orchestrator to develop synergies between different efforts (making them complementary instead of contradictory), to deal with duplication and conflict, to amplify the positive impact of all stakeholders, and to identify and address the gaps that impede the change on a global level.
+It is important to embed complementarity into different efforts, especially those that don't agree with each other.

 **An organisation with global reach and no inertia.**
 In practical terms, Samudra will be a stewardship organisation that will allow the change to emerge, without attempting to manage the change.